tfbar/web/README.md

 ```
 $ terraform plan | npx github:tfbar/web
 ```
+To see the progress bar

 ## Notes

-* You may also use npx
+* You may also use npx if you want

 ```
 $ terraform plan | npx tfh@latest